Git: Data structures

 Git's primitives are not inherently a source-code management system.
 Torvalds explains:

 From this initial design approach, Git has developed the full set of features expected of a traditional SCM, with features mostly being created as needed, then refined and extended over time.

-Git has two data structures: a mutable index (also called stage or cache) that caches information about the working directory and the next revision to be committed; and an immutable, append-only object database.
+Git has two data structures: a mutable index (also called stage or cache) that caches information about the working directory and the next revision to be committed; and an object database that stores immutable objects.

 The index serves as a connection point between the object database and the working tree.

-The object database contains five types of objects:
+The object store contains five types of objects: